LangForce: Bayesian Decomposition of Vision Language Action Models via Latent Action Queries: Experiment

 A prevalent concern in the field is that fine-tuning VLMs for robotic action generation (VLA training) often compromises the model's foundational reasoning and multimodal understanding, leading to a degradation of general conversational abilities~\citep{ChatVLA2_2025_arXiv,xu2025seeing,VLM2VLA_2025_arXiv,TwinBrainVLA_2026_arXiv}.
 ChatVLA~\citep{ChatVLA2_2025_arXiv} attributes this to \textit{spurious forgetting}, where robot training overwrites critical visual-text alignments, and \textit{task interference} between control and understanding objectives.

 We observe similar degradation in our baseline: as illustrated in Figure~\ref{fig:qa} and Figure~\ref{fig:qa2}, the standard QwenGR00T model loses the ability to converse coherently, even when prompted with pure text inputs.
 In stark contrast, \methodname remarkably preserves these capabilities when queried with language instructions.
 This is because our LLR objective enforces a strong dependency on language for action generation, preventing the linguistic representations from collapsing or becoming redundant.

-It is important to qualify these findings with a nuanced distinction: while \methodname effectively preserves the model's text-only conversational abilities, its general vision-language capabilities (involving both image and text inputs) may still experience some degradation following VLA training.
-We attribute this to our training setup, which requires the vision tower and multimodal projection layers to adapt for specific control tasks, inevitably shifting visual representations away from the original pre-trained alignment manifold.
-Such specialization appears to be a natural trade-off when optimizing an embodied agent for precise action execution.

-Crucially, however, \methodname successfully prevents the catastrophic collapse of the backbone's \emph{text-only language behavior}.
-In standard baselines, the prevalence of vision shortcuts often renders instruction tokens effectively redundant for control.
-This redundancy weakens the gradient signal for language processing, leading to a drift in shared parameters that manifests as failures even on pure text queries (as seen in Fig.~\ref{fig:qa} and Fig.~\ref{fig:qa2}).
-In contrast, our LLR objective acts as a powerful regularizer by enforcing a strong, explicit dependency on language.
-This mechanism maintains the functional utility of instruction tokens, thereby preserving the backbone's text-only conversational ability even as the visual modality specializes for control.
-This retention of the linguistic core is of significant practical value: it ensures that the VLM does not degenerate into a shallow feature mapper, but rather preserves its potential for higher-level reasoning and generalization—key motivations for employing Foundation Models in robotics.
+We provide a detailed discussion of this phenomenon and mechanisms in Appendix~\ref{app:general_capabilities}.